What to do With Wedding Ring After Divorce? Bad Energy?

 I heard a fascinating question today.
-A reader asked whether a wedding ring could have bad energy attached after a divorce, and whether she might experience bad luck by holding onto her wedding ring.
-She wondered if holding onto her wedding ring could block her from meeting someone new.
+A reader was wondering what to do with a wedding ring after divorce and asked whether a wedding ring could have bad energy attached.
+She wondered whether she might experience bad luck by holding onto her wedding ring.
+Could holding onto her wedding ring block her from meeting someone new?

 One thing we know: Clothes that have been worn have energy.
 Figuring out what to do with the wedding ring after a divorce can be a challenging endeavor.
 I mean, the ring might mean something to you sentimentally, and it’s valuable.
 But if your marriage and the end of it were painful, that energy may be attached to the ring.
 What energy are you picking up from the ring?
 When you look at it, how does it make you feel?
 When you put it in your hands, how do you feel and what do you think about?

 If you feel great when you look at it or touch it, then chances are, you are not being impacted by negative energy.
 But if you can’t stand to see it and you have to lock the ring up in a box where you won’t think about it, you might need an energy fix.
 (And just so you know, locking the ring in a box where you can’t see it doesn’t guaranty that its energy won’t reach you and affect you, particularly if you’e an empath.)

 Signs a wedding ring may have bad energy